How does the MLA handle orphaned words and widowed lines?

 In our publications, we prefer to avoid an orphan—a word alone on a line or at the end of a paragraph—if the word, including any punctuation, is fewer than five characters (e.g., too.).
 We also prefer to avoid part of a word on a line by itself (e.g., sighted, if the full word is farsighted).
 An exception is made if Merriam-Webster includes the hyphen in the word (e.g., far-fetched).

-In general, student writers and scholars submitting manuscripts for publication need not be concerned about orphaned words since publishers, including the MLA, address this problem during the publication process.
-But in some cases scholars may have sole responsibility for checking page proofs, so understanding the conventions for orphans may be helpful.
+In general, student writers and scholars submitting manuscripts for publication need not be concerned about orphaned words or widowed lines since publishers, including the MLA, address this problem during the publication process.
+But in some cases scholars may have sole responsibility for checking page proofs, so understanding the conventions for orphans and widows may be helpful.